What Should Hot Water Heater Be Set At

 Finally, setting your hot water heater at an appropriate temperature also helps extend its life expectancy.
 Overheating or running it too hot can cause damage to its internal components or lead to leaks or other malfunctions that may require costly repairs or replacement.
 By keeping it set at an optimal temperature, you can ensure that it will last longer and remain functional for years to come.

-See also How To Thicken Distillate
+See also How To Get Distillate Out Of Syringe

 Overall, setting your hot water heater to the correct temperature offers numerous benefits in terms of energy efficiency, safety, and longevity.
 Taking the time to adjust it properly will not only save you money but also keep you and those in your home safe from potential hazards posed by improper heating settings.